llagerlof/MyLogPHP/README.md

 MyLogPHP is a single PHP class to easily keep log files in CSV format.

-This class allow programmers to easily write messages to a log file.

 <h2>Download the latest version</h2>

 <a href="https://raw.githubusercontent.com/llagerlof/MyLogPHP/master/MyLogPHP.class.php">MyLogPHP.class.php (1.2.2)</a>